HilscherAutomation/netPI-codesys-basis/README.md

 ### Container test

 The container has been successfully tested against the [CODESYS Development System V3](https://store.codesys.com/codesys.html) in the version V3.5.15.10 and the [CODESYS Control for Raspberry Pi SL](https://store.codesys.com/codesys-control-for-raspberry-pi-sl.html) and [CODESYS Control for Raspberry Pi MC SL](https://store.codesys.com/codesys-control-for-raspberry-pi-mc-sl.html) both in the version V3.5.15.10

-#### Container cifx0 Ethernet frame throughput (on netPI RTE 3)

-netPI RTE 3's Industrial network controller netX was designed to support all kind of Industrial Networks as device in the first place.
-Its performance is high when exchanging IO data from and to a master PLC and any Host application via IO buffers periodically.
-The controller was not designed to support high performance message oriented exchange of data as used with Ethernet communications.
-This is why the provided `cifx0` interface is a low to mid-range performer.
-But is still a good compromise to add another Ethernet interface to netPI optionally.

-Measurements have shown that around 1MByte/s throughput can be reached across `cifx0` whereas with netPI's primary Ethernet port `eth0` 10MByte/s can be reached in the middle.
-The reasons for this is the following:

-* 25MHz SPI clock frequency between netX and Raspberry Pi CPU only
-* User space driver instead of a kernel driver, but enabling its use in a container
-* 8 messages deep message receive queue only for incoming Ethernet frames
-* SPI handshake protocol with additional overhead between netX and Raspberry Pi during message based communications

-`cifx0` will drop Ethernet frames in case its message queue is being overun at high traffic.
-A TCP/IP based protocol embeds a recovery from this state when frames are lost.
-This is why you usually do not recognize a problem when this happens.
-Using single frame communications with no additional protocol for data repetition like the ping command could result in lost frames indeed.

 ### Container Youtube